JakeOrona/AutomationPriorityMatrix/README.md

 2. Yes/No questions: Questions added directly after the Description column
 3. Scoring info: Total Score, Raw Score
 4. Factor scores: Individual scores for each prioritization factor
-5. Test ID: Unique identifier for the test
+5. Test ID: Unique internal identifier for the test used by the application

 ## Enhanced Features

+### Startup CSV Import Dialog
+- On application launch, you're prompted to import tests from a CSV file
+- This allows you to quickly load existing test data without navigating menus
+- The dialog is simple and easy to use with keyboard shortcuts (Enter for Yes, Escape for No)
+- File selection, import options, and success feedback are handled seamlessly

 ### Yes/No Questions
 - Add yes/no questions to provide additional context for tests